-In practice, detection of Hawking radiation in a fluid is extremely difficult and it has not been possible to construct an acoustic analogue black hole of the type originally proposed by Unruh.
-Rather, an alternative medium for experimentally realisable acoustic blackholes was proposed in terms of Bose-Einstein condensates \shortcite{garay:2000}.
-This is an exotic form of matter predicted by in the 1920s \cite{einstein:1924,bose:1924} but not created experimentally until 1995 \shortcite{Anderson:1995}.
+An alternative medium for constructing acoustic black holes, that behaves exactly like a fluid in an appropriate limit, is give by a Bose-Einstein condensate \shortcite{garay:2000}.
+This is an exotic form of matter predicted in the 1920s \cite{bose:1924,einstein:1924} but not created experimentally until 1995 \shortcite{Anderson:1995}.
 Crucially, in the limit of \textit{weak coupling} and \textit{no backreaction} density fluctuations in a BEC are described by the Gross-Pitaevskii equation.
-When variations in the density of the BEC occur on length scales much greater than the \textit{healing length} the Gross-Pitaevskii equation can be used to derived an equation of the same form as that of for an irrotational fluid derived by continuum hydrodynamics.
+When variations in the density of the BEC occur on length scales much greater than the \textit{healing length}, the Gross-Pitaevskii equation can be used to derive an equation of the same form as that of an irrotational fluid derived by continuum hydrodynamics.
 Following the same line of reasoning as Unruh's original ideal fluid argument, \shortcite{garay:2000} derived a BEC Hawking Effect using appeal to this hydrodynamic approximation to a BEC.

-There are now a huge number of potential analogue realisations of the Hawking effect: phonons in superfluid liquid helium, `slow light' in moving media, traveling refractive index interfaces in nonlinear optical media, laser pulses in nonlinear dielectric medium.\footnote{See \shortcite{philbin:2008,belgiorno:2010,unruh:2012,liberati:2012,nguyen:2015}.} To realize the Hawking effect it seems it is sufficient to have: i) a classical (effective) background with quantum fields living on it; and ii) an (effective) geometry with an (effective) causal horizon.
+There are now a huge number of potential analogue realisations of the Hawking effect: phonons in superfluid helium-3, `slow light' in moving media, traveling refractive index interfaces in nonlinear optical media, laser pulses in nonlinear dielectric medium.\footnote{See \shortcite{jacobson:1998,philbin:2008,belgiorno:2010,unruh:2012,liberati:2012,nguyen:2015,Jacquet:2018}.} To realize the Hawking effect it seems it is sufficient to have: i) a classical (effective) background with quantum fields living on it; and ii) an (effective) geometry with an (effective) causal horizon.